 The vibe of the town is enhanced by its hosting a number of events, festivals and celebrations throughout the year.
 This brings well-known South African figures to Langebaan in the West Coast, allowing them to extend their reach and entertain local and international markets.
 There are also many sporting events and competitions here on an annual basis.

-This region is also home to the West Coast National Park, which is always a wonderful way to spend a day or two.
+This region is also home to the West Coast Park, which is always a wonderful way to spend a day or two.
 Explore the fauna and flora from up close, and appreciate the intricacies and splendour of some of South Africa’s more elusive species.
 Walking, hiking and cycling trails are all popular ways of experiencing this park, which is also known for being home to the oldest recorded fossilised footprint, which is believed to be about 117 000 years old.
 It is surmised by some that this could have been a remnant of the first known woman to walk the earth, Eve.

 Langebaan provides a fabulous balance between peace and adventure, natural beauty and modern conveniences.
 This makes it the ideal getaway for just about anyone wanting to taste and see the wonders of this unique land.